kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 It also stores the grid - the configuration of already dropped shapes.
 The gameboard needs to allow for a shape, position and configuration to be submitted, and return whether or not the submitted configuration is valid.
 It would be cool if we could register webhooks against the gameboard, for update when the state of a particular game changes.
+The gameboard will maintain lots of simultaneous games.
+Persistance should not be necessary.

 ### Next Shape
 The next shape service will return the next shape, randomly.
+This service could potentially serve arbitrary shapes, not just the commonly played tetriminos.

 ### Current Shape Status
 This service must allow the current shape to be set.
 It must allow the current shape to be moved, and disposed of.
+It must also allow the current shape's content to be replaced (see the rotator below).
+Shapes will be indexed by current game.

+### Rotator
+This service will take a shape and return a rotated copy of the shape.

+### Tetrislike Client
+This will connect to all of the services and present the gameboard, current shape, current game status, and next shape to the player.

+### Docker
+We'll use Docker to containerize each microservice, and link the gameboard service to the others (the other services must be made aware of the gameboard)

+### Authentication and authorization
+It seems that the most popular method for securing microservices is to proxy them behind Nginx with an SSL certificate and basic http authentication.
+So, that's what we'll do that too!

+More and more I am finding that Nginx is the tool of choice when you want to bolt-on some baseline security to an otherwise security agnostic application.
+I wonder if it makes sense to create a general purpose authenticating and authorizing proxy service?

 ## What would the *right* tools be?